Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Legal Implications of our Analysis

-\paragraph{Existing Legal Arguments} A full summary of the existing debate is out of scope for what is primarily a machine learning paper, and as such we touch upon three papers to indicate the range of opinions. \citet{kroll165accountable} argued that protected attributes should not be used as part of the decision-making system, but that the use of ML fairness methods that use protected attributes at training time was less likely to be considered an instance of disparate treatment than an ex post correction that explicitly alters the score of individuals with a particular race or gender.
+A full summary of the existing debate is out of scope for what is primarily a machine learning paper, and we only touch upon three papers to indicate the range of opinions. \citet{kroll165accountable} argued that protected attributes should not be used as part of the decision-making system, but that the use of ML fairness methods that use protected attributes at training time was less likely to be considered an instance of disparate treatment than an ex-post correction that explicitly alters the score of individuals with a particular race or gender.
 In particular, \citet{kroll165accountable} considered \cite{Troupevmay} and similar judgements and concluded that compared to ex-post measures\footnote{Ex-post methods adjust an already generated scoring system by choosing different thresholds for members of different groups.} ``incorporating nondiscrimination in the initial design of algorithms is the safest path that decision makers can take.''
-This argument hinges upon an explicit lack of understanding of the behavior of ML systems, i.e., without knowing the details of how an opaque fair system behaves it is not possible to say that it exhibits disparate treatment. \citet{hellman2020measuring} argued that as disparate treatment depends upon intent, in certain circumstances, the use of protected attributes can be acceptable at decision time. \citet{bent2019algorithmic} offered two main arguments: First, that as disparate treatment hinges upon intent, the combined use of racial data (even if only at training time) with any form of fairness constraints shows an expressed intent to treat different races differently, and should also be considered disparate treatment\footnote{\citet{bent2019algorithmic} argues that this should hold for any form of fairness constraint, not just the forms of demographic parity we consider.} \footnote{The second argument \citet{bent2019algorithmic} considers is the difference between running an algorithm with and without race-based fairness constraints. \citeauthor{bent2019algorithmic} argues that any individual receiving a change in decision should be considered evidence of a difference in treatment.
+This argument hinges upon an explicit lack of understanding of the behavior of ML systems, i.e., without knowing the details of how an opaque fair system behaves it is not possible to say that it exhibits disparate treatment. \citet{hellman2020measuring} argued that as disparate treatment depends upon intent, in certain circumstances, the use of protected attributes can be acceptable at decision time. \citet{bent2019algorithmic} offered two main arguments: First, that as disparate treatment hinges upon intent, the combined use of racial data (even if only at training time) with any form of fairness constraints shows an expressed intent to treat different races differently, and should also be considered disparate treatment.\footnote{\citet{bent2019algorithmic} argues that this should hold for any form of fairness constraint, not just the forms of demographic parity we consider.} \footnote{The second argument \citet{bent2019algorithmic} considers is the difference between running an algorithm with and without race-based fairness constraints. \citeauthor{bent2019algorithmic} argues that any individual receiving a change in decision should be considered evidence of a difference in treatment.
 This argument is problematic due to the non-deterministic behavior of deep learning algorithms.
 As shown in Figures~\ref{fig:approx_to_reg_models} and \ref{fig:disparate_treatment_explicit_approach}, simply rerunning the same algorithm with a different seed can result in significant changes in labels assigned to the test set, and what is needed is evidence of a systematic change in treatment over and above the expected intrinsic variability.
-Inherently, such evidence cannot come from considering a single individual, but must occur at the population level.}.
+Inherently, such evidence cannot come from considering a single individual, but must occur at the population level.
+See also related discussion in \cite{kim2022race} regarding the \cite{bent2019algorithmic} and the ill-determined nature of `unfair' classifiers.}